mauberti-bc/sims-docs/docs/getting-started/create-projects.md

 title: Create Projects
 nav_order: 2
 parent: Getting Started
-permalink: /docs/getting-started/create-project
+permalink: /docs/getting-started/create-projects
 ---

 # Create Projects

 Projects are the starting point for uploading and co-managing ecological data.
 All information from organized surveys in the Species Inventory Management System belongs to a Project.

-### Collaborative Workspaces
+### Collaborative workspaces

 A Project is a collaborative workspace containing Surveys and members.
 You can think of Projects and Surveys like folders and subfolders, respectively.
 Members are people with access to those subfolders.